particle-iot/docs/src/content/reference/datasheets/b-series/b504-datasheet.md

 ### Power consumption

-Values are from B523.
-Actual operating current with cellular using the R510 modem may vary but should be similar.
+Values are from B523 using the EG91-E cellular modem.
+Actual operating current with cellular using the EG91-NAX modem may vary slightly but should be similar.

 ### Power consumption